akphi/config-tester/doc/monorepo-todo.md

 # TODO

-- Script to add paths module aliases in TSConfig to Jest and Webpack - hm check wtf is going on
-- try `babel-plugin-module-resolver` if not delete
+- Script to add paths module aliases in TSConfig to Jest and Webpack - try `babel-plugin-module-resolver` if not delete
-- Try to publish something to `NPM` and consume it back somewhere else, try a dummy utility function????
+- Try to publish something to `NPM` and consume it back somewhere else, try a dummy utility function with typings and do CommonJs as well????

 # Conventional commits